 Do you manage a Contract Book?
 Maybe you’re a Contract Recruiter, Divisional Manager or Contractor Care Specialist, and you’d like better visibility over your Contract Book.
-If that’s the case, I have some suggestions beyond the ‘Contractors Finishing’ metric that could be really useful.
+If that’s the case, I have some suggestions beyond the ‘Contractors Finishing’ metric that could be really useful when managing your contract book.

 Let’s begin with cube19 Trends (if you don’t see this in the header menu when you access cube19, please ask your internal cube19 admin to grant you permission).